SpinningWing Logo

 Like the main rotor, the tail rotor is mechanically linked to the engine output shaft and turns at a speed proportional to the engine and main rotor.
 A tail rotor typically rotates about 5x faster than the main rotor on the same aircraft.
 This makes the tip speed—speed at the tip of the blades—comparable to the main rotor.
 Higher rotor speeds allow for smaller or fewer blades (and therefore lower weight), but typically come with added noise and potential compressibility effects.

 We provided a very rough outline for how a designer may choose some of the high-level parameters for a tail rotor including the location, diameter, blade chord, number of blades and tip speed.
-Of course, a real design includes many more details based on careful analysis of the aircraft requirements and goals.
+A real design includes more details based on careful analysis of the aircraft requirements and goals.
 We plan to update this page in the future with more details including a table of many of the design parameters for existing tail rotors.
 We hope that, at this point, you have a basic intuition about how a tail rotor works and the effect of these high level parameters.
 If you have questions or would like to request addition information, please contact us.

 Back to home